-The Shellfish Department is responsible for monitoring Gloucester shellfish harvesting areas and enforcing both Gloucester shellfishing regulations and State of Massachusetts laws in order to conserve and protect the city’s shellfish resources and promote public health.
+The Shellfish Department is responsible for monitoring Gloucester shellfish harvesting areas and enforcing both Gloucester shellfishing regulations and Commonwealth of Massachusetts laws in order to conserve and protect the city’s shellfish resources and promote public health.

 Permits & Other Documents